Opinion: If Dolly Parton can be canceled, we’re in serious trouble - KESQ

 Conservative writer Ericka Andersen wrote earlier this month in the Federalist that Parton’s support of the LGBTQ community was “false gospel.”
 Andersen specifically said that Parton’s invoking her Christianity as the reason she is inclusive, is wrong (the writer refers to being LGBTQ as “immoral sexual behavior” and “unaligned with God’s vision for humanity”).

 The post caused a windfall of right-wing vitriol aimed at Parton.
-Many people rallied behind the homophobic outcry while a huge contingent defended Parton, rallying behind the homophobic outcry, with a huge contingent coming out to defend Parton. (“They came for Dolly.
+Many people rallied behind the homophobic outcry while a huge contingent defended Parton. (“They came for Dolly.
 We ride at dawn,” one fan wrote.)

 But has the cancel culture train left the station?
 Have the haters run afoul and gone and ruined Dolly Parton as the magical unifier that she has long been known for?